facebookresearch/Mephisto/docs/web/docs/guides/quickstart.md

 ### (Optional) Set up MTurk

-If you want to be launching requests on MTurk, you'll want to create a requester.
-To do this you'll want to create an IAM role on AWS with the `MechanicalTurkFullAccess` permission, on an AWS account that is linked to the requester you want to use.
-You will be given an `access_key_id` and a `secret_access_key`.
-To register these with Mephisto, a new requester can be setup via the Mephisto CLI (make sure to replace `$ACCESS_KEY` and `$SECRET_KEY` below):
+If you want to  launch your tasks on MTurk, you'll want to create a requester.
+Doing this requires an IAM role on AWS with the `MechanicalTurkFullAccess` permission, on an AWS account that is linked to the requester you want to use.
+Once you obtain the API credentials for that role, register these with Mephisto, by creating a new requester (make sure to replace `$ACCESS_KEY` and `$SECRET_KEY` below):

 ```bash
 $ mephisto register mturk \